P3r3N03L/AFONDLINUX/README.md

 - change of the hostname
 - roll back with a save of the personnal folders to an AWS S3 bucket

-The scripts will also send notifications at each step to the slack channel of Myenterprise.
+The scripts will also send notifications at each step to the slack channel of AFONDLINUX.

 Prerequisites :